EliMartian/fortune_teller_app/README.md

 The UI/UX included in the design submission screenshots appeal to the target audience of new investors by providing a seamless and intuitive experience to be able to easily search and get information in a way that is familiar to them and similar to something they understand (like the Apple Stocks app but with extra features).
-Moreover, the design appeals to the audience that wants to share and build cool portfolios with their friends as it offers a convenient and familiar experience to puttting together and customizing a portfolio, and then offers the ability to share / load the new content in the user experince seemlessly.
-The UI/UX also enables more active investors who require greater resources by providing transparency in the in-app purchase tiers and exactly what their money is going towards and how much value they are receiving as a result so they can guage their purchase requirements accordingly.
+Moreover, the design appeals to the audience that wants a social experience and to share and build cool portfolios with their friends and family as it offers a convenient and familiar experience to puttting together and customizing a portfolio, and then offers the ability to share / load the new content in the user experince seemlessly by including common functionality like AirDrop, Messages app, Email, etc. The UI/UX also enables more active investors who require greater resources by providing transparency in the in-app purchase tiers and exactly what their money is going towards and how much value they are receiving as a result so they can guage their purchase requirements accordingly.

 # Project Name / Version
 Fortune Teller, Version 1